 So unfortunately, not having insurance can affect your application.
 We wondered if there was a way around this, so we did our homework and it turns out that getting it is a good idea anyway.
 But all travel insurance is not created equal.
 Infact, most travel insurance is really designed for tourists and not backpackers who need coverage for things like outback adventures, surf lessons and especially manual work which a holiday work visa often leads to.

-At Jobaroo many of us have learned the hard way and we have been on a mission to find insurance that meets the needs of backpackers who need flexibility in the length of their stay but also want to choose the activities they are covered for without paying too much.
-Also wouldn't it be nice if we could get coverage for the things that really mattered like our laptop or our iPad?
-And what about coverage if we lose our passport?
+Yes we have learned the hard way but way before that we have been on a mission to find insurance that meets the needs of backpackers who need flexibility in the length of their stay but also want to choose the activities they are covered for without paying too much.
+We also wanted coverage for the things that really mattered like our laptop or our iPad.

 When you are shopping for travel insurance you will be confronted with long lists of what is covered and what is not - especially if you refer to the fine print.
 What do you really need to look out for?
 Here are our top five things that we think are important.

 - Flexibility in Duration of Stay.
 Second year visas and side trips mean that backpackers need flexibility.
 Find a policy that covers you for the length of time you know you will need like 1 year but also enables you to extend the policy for however long you want and charge you for only that time.
 The reality of long term travel in Australia with the potential to get a second year work visa, is that you never know what you will need - maybe 1 year or just a few extra months.
 Many policies will have only limited options.
 Some annual insurance policies only enable you to renew yearly.
 Ideally you should be able to choose the number of extra months after your initial agreement and be able to change this easily.